 Student Clubs and Organizations

 Below you will find a brief description of each club.
-For more information, or to find out how to get involved, contact the advisor.

 - Music Therapy Club: Providing all students with a better understanding of the music therapy profession.

 - Student Nurses Association: This club works to bring the student body together by helping others through the field of nursing.

 - PCMEA (PA Collegiate Music Educators Association): Promoting the development of music education majors and engaging the IU community through outreach and advocacy campaigns.

 - Psychology Club: This club provides a sense of community for Immaculata students interested in psychology, promotes awareness of the variety of psychology-related career opportunities, provides real-life experience, and gets the community involved in outreach, scientific research, and program leadership.